 Growing Mint Indoors

-I overwinter a bit of mint in a glass of water near a window that gets good morning sun.
-The sprigs root easily, and the plant thrives with an occasional drop of liquid fertilizer and frequent water changes.
-In March, I pot them along with my other starters.
+I overwinter a bit of mint near a window that gets good morning sun.
+The sprigs root easily, and the plant thrives with an occasional drop of liquid fertilizer.
+Keep plants away from heating vents though, because the dry heat indoors can be hard on them.
+In May, I pot them out along with my other starters.
+This works well for chives too.

 Propagating Mint

-Mint can also be grown from seed, stem or root cuttings.
+Mint can also be grown from seed, stems or root cuttings.
 The problem usually isn't getting mint to thrive, it's keeping it contained.

 Harvesting Mint